publiish/docs/docs/intro.md

 # Welcome to Publiish

-> Publiish IPFS Network is a decentralized storage solution with privacy controls built on IPFS technology, giving you full ownership of your data with enhanced security, accessibility, and censorship resistance.
+> Publiish IPFS Network is a decentralized storage solution and a GDPR compliant Decentralized Identifier (DID) system designed with privacy controls built on IPFS technology, giving you full ownership of your data with enhanced security, accessibility, and censorship resistance.

 ## Getting Started